poypoyan/canvas-experiments/README.md

 # canvas-svg-experiments
-My experiments in Canvas and SVG in HTML and JS
+My experiments in Canvas and SVG HTML

-There are just cool ideas (I think) that I learned or discovered.
+These are just small but cool ideas (I think) that I learned or discovered.
 Enjoy! 😊